-- If internal and external storage are detected, both are used. - (5+1) raid configuration with a maximum of 5 spares is used.
-First, all the raids are built.
+- If internal and external storage are detected, both are used. - (5+1) RAID configuration is used (with a maximum of 5 spares). - First, all RAIDs are built.
 The remaining disks are used as spare disks.
-The construction of raids starts with internal arrays and carries on with external arrays.
-A raid can be created across several hardware arrays.
+The construction of RAIDs starts with internal arrays and carries on with external arrays.
+A RAID can be created across several hardware arrays.

-Requested Raid Configuration
+Requested RAID Configuration